qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 A list of all commands of Immersive Portals mod.

 ## Global Portal Commands
-The global portal commands require OP permission.
+The global portal commands require Level 2 permission.

 #### `/portal global convert_global_portal_to_normal_portal`
 Can only be used by a player.
 Converts the global portal instance that you are pointing to into a normal portal.
 Requires the player to be near the portal center.